WhatGravity/WhatGravity/README.md

 - 👋 Hi, I’m @WhatGravity
 - 👀 I’m interested in learning new Stuff
-- 🌱 I’m currently learning C++ and Rust
+- 🌱 I’m currently learning C++ and want to learn Rust

 <!---